RodrigoDMU/computer_infrastructure/README.md

 ## Author

 **Rodrigo De Martino Ucedo:**
- I am currently studying Higher Diploma in Computing in Data Analysis at Atlantic Technological University.
+ I am currently studying Higher Diploma in Science in Data Analysis at Atlantic Technological University.
 For more information or questions, please contact me on GitHub or add me on [LinkedIn](https://www.linkedin.com/in/rdmdemartino/).

 *******
 ## End
+last commit on 09/12/2024